hannguyen-1005/COP4530-Final-Project/README.md

 ## Features

-- Utilizes a stack to trace the routing path of data packets across the network, allowing for efficient route tracking and robust error handling.
-As data packets travel from one node to another, each node they pass through can be pushed onto the stack.
+- As data packets travel from one node to another, each node they pass through can be pushed onto the stack.
 This allows for easy tracking of the route taken by each packet and facilitates efficient error handling or rerouting if needed.

 - When an end device sends a data packet to another device, the sysadmin need to keep track of the starting and ending point of the packet.
 This can be done using hash table, which can store the starting and ending point of the packet.
 This allows the sysadmin to quickly identify the source and destination of each packet, facilitating efficient error handling and route optimization.